phxntninja/MUTTv2.3/docs/architecture/DEPLOYMENT_ARCHITECTURE.md

 *   **TLS Everywhere:** As mentioned, all network communication is encrypted with TLS.
 This includes service-to-service, service-to-database, and service-to-Redis.
 *   **API Authentication:** The Ingestor and Web UI APIs are protected by an API key, which must be provided in the `X-API-KEY` header.
 *   **Network Segmentation:** In a high-security environment, the services should be placed in a separate network segment from the data sources and the external Moog AIOps platform, with strict firewall rules controlling traffic between the segments.

+---

+## See Also

+- Code modules and entry points: code/MODULES.md
+- API reference for endpoints and payloads: api/REFERENCE.md
+- OpenAPI specification: api/openapi.yaml